 Lastly, make sure there are no surface streams flowing near the spruce.
 It could be rainwater from the roof or something similar.
 Get all the water as far away as possible from where the Dwarf Alberta Spruce is growing.

 In addition, you have to fertilize the spruce at least once a year since clay soil is poor in nutrients.
-Apply a slow-release universal fertilizer once a year in spring.
+Apply a slow-release multipurpose fertilizer once a year in spring.
 This is usually enough for the whole growing season.

 Dwarf Alberta Spruce likes slightly acidic or neutral soil.
 In this type of soil, it will easily absorb all necessary minerals and grow well.